juneyong-lee/juneyong-lee.github.io/_posts/2019-2-24-Magnetic-Stirrer.md

 <BR>

 ![]({{ juneyong-lee.github.io }}/images/Magnetic Stirrer02.jpg) <BR>
-Tesing out the electorics.
-The blades are all removed and 3 of N48 magnets are stacked and gluded on each end of fan's turning body.
+Testing out the electorics.
+The fan's blades are all removed and 3 of N48 magnets are stacked and glued on each end of fan's turning body.
 <BR>

 ![]({{ juneyong-lee.github.io }}/images/Magnetic Stirrer03.jpg) <BR>